layline-io/layline-doc/docs/03-assets/connections/asset-connection-aws.md

 ![79a368d8.png](.asset-connection-aws_images/79a368d8.png "Use Secret (Connection AWS)")

-* **`Use alternative provider`**: Check this box, if you do not want to connect to Amazon AWS, but an alternative, compatible provider with a different URL.
+* **`Use alternative provider`**:
+Check this box, if you do not want to connect to Amazon AWS, but an alternative, compatible provider with a different URL.
+You can use ${...} macros to expand variables defined in [environment variables](/docs/assets/resources/asset-resource-environment).

 ![3154d354.png](.asset-connection-aws_images/3154d354.png "Use alternative provider (Connection AWS)")